syncfusion-content/blazor-docs/blazor/datagrid/how-to/custom-toolbar-items-with-text-name-same-as-default-toolbar-items.md

 ---
 layout: post
-title: Custom toolbar items with text name same as default toolbar items
+title: Custom toolbar items in Blazor DataGrid Component | Syncfusion
 description: Learn here all about Custom toolbar items with text name same as default toolbar items in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid